Actify

 Debrief facilitation script

-Quick round: share your personality type and one thing from the result that made you say 'huh, that's accurate.'
+Quick round before the map: share your personality type and one thing from the result that made you say 'okay, that's accurate.'
 I'll go first: I'm [type].
 The part about [specific trait] was spot on — I really do [behavior].
-[Name], what about you?
+Okay, [Name], what about you?

 3